-The present randomized controlled trial was designed with three conditions: fractions intervention (FRAX), the same FRAX intervention with SR-GM (FRAX+SR-GM), and a business-as-usual control group (regular classroom instruction, with some students receiving the school's intervention).
-We controlled for instructional time across the two intervention conditions as described below.
+The present randomized controlled trial was designed with three conditions: fractions intervention on improving fraction understanding and WPs (FRAX), the same intervention with SR-GM (FRAX+SR-GM), and a business-as-usual control group (regular classroom instruction, with some students receiving the school's intervention).
+We controlled for instructional time across the two intervention conditions as described later.
 The Vanderbilt University Institutional Review Board governed treatment of human subjects.
 Participating teachers and parents of participating children provided consent.
 Students provided assent.